A Trip To The Rhine Falls Waterfalls Switzerland –

-If you’re planning a trip to Switzerland one of the most spectacular day trips you can make is a visit to the Rhine Falls near Schaffhausen.
+If you’re planning a trip to Switzerland one of the most spectacular excursions you can make is a trip to the Rhine Falls Waterfalls Switzerland – the Largest Falls in Europe.
 In fact the Rhine Falls are the most visited tourist attraction in the whole of the country.

 Nowadays you can watch in amazement as several hundred cubic meters of water pour into the river over the falls at a speed of 23 meters per second.
 The Falls themselves are 150 metres wide and 23 metres high.
 In Summer the flow capacity is approximately 600,000 litres per second and in Winter around 250,000 litres.

-Take a boat to the Schlössli Wörth (which has a great restaurant with views directly across from the Fall) then continue round along the banks of the river and across the bridge for more great views.
+Take the boat back to the Schlössli Wörth (which has a great restaurant with views directly across from the Falls) then continue round along the banks of the river and across the bridge for more great views.

 Whilst you’re in the area why not visit the pretty town of Schaffhausen, which is a short train ride away?

 Take a train from Zurich Main Station to Neuhausen (we had to change at Winterthur) and get off at Neuhausen.
 There is a ticket office there and there is also a lift if you prefer not to walk down the steps.
-However, please note that the views as you descend are very
+However, please note that the views as you descend in the lift are very impressive.

-For more information please visit the Website here: https://www.myswitzerland.com/en-ch/rhinefalls.html
+For more information please visit the Website here.